JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 - Time-based one-time password (TOTP) for key exchange.*

 > Features marked with an asterisk (*) require proof of concept to verify feasibility and may be subject to change.
-> Within the scope of the course, [Name_of_Project](#introduction) will prioritize core features, with additional implementations as time allows.
+> Within the scope of the course, [WebToWeb](#introduction) will prioritize core features, with additional implementations as time allows.

 ## Design / Technology Stack